Efficient Monitoring of Timed Properties: Introduction

 Runtime monitoring has gained acceptance as a method for formally verifying the correctness of executing systems.
 Monitoring means to test a sequence of observations of a system against a specification, often written in a formal logic.
 Monitoring contrasts with static verification methods, like model checking, in that it is computationally easier due to only testing a single system execution.
 Runtime monitoring may also be applied to black-box systems where details about the environment and design of the monitored system are not required to be known in advance.

 Many systems have so-called ``extra-functional'' requirements that must be expressed with respect to time.
 These systems, generally called real-time systems, are pervasive in modern life as the controllers of cyber-physical systems.
 To express requirements with time components, logics such as \ac{mtl} and derivatives like \ac{mitl} have been developed that extend the more classical \ac{ltl} with timing constraints~\cite{koymans1990mtl,alur1996mitl}.
 Finite Automata have also been extended with time to form Timed Automata~\cite{alur1994tba}.
-These formalisms allow the expression of notions such as that ``a response should occur within 20 milliseconds of a request.''
+These formalisms allow the expression of notions such as that ``a response shall occur within 20 milliseconds of a request.''

 Monitoring timed properties is possible and several solutions have been proposed, each with their own advantages and drawbacks.
 In this work, we introduce an efficient solution to the online monitoring problem for timed properties under time divergence.
-Given a property expressed in \timelogic and a finite timed sequence, our method determines if the property is guaranteed to be satisfied or violated by any continuation of that finite sequence.
+Given a property and a finite timed sequence, our method determines if the property is guaranteed to be satisfied or violated by any continuation of that finite sequence.
 Additionally, the eventual satisfaction or violation of a property considers that any future timing constraints will eventually be settled.
 Note that online monitoring here contrasts with offline monitoring, where the system is assumed to have terminated and timed properties are interpreted with finite semantics.
-In online monitoring, liveness properties (e.g., ``eventually, plaid shirts will be popular'') cannot be violated since there will always be more symbols, while they can be violated in offline monitoring, since the entire sequence is known.
+In online monitoring, liveness properties (e.g., ``eventually, a request shall be received'') cannot be violated since there will always be more symbols, while they can be violated in offline monitoring, since the entire sequence is known.